 Image Credits: Unsplash

-For the unacquainted, the Northern Lights, also known as the Aurora Borealis, are a gorgeous natural phenomenon caused by solar storms and giant flares from the sun.
-What happens is that they send charged particles of electrons and protons into the atmosphere, causing a collision — giving rise to the brilliant green, purple, and violet hues that fill and dance in the sky.
+For the unacquainted, the Northern Lights, or Aurora Borealis, are a stunning natural phenomenon caused by solar storms and giant flares from the sun.
+When charged particles from the sun collide with the Earth’s atmosphere, they cause a collision — giving rise to the brilliant green, purple, and violet hues that fill and dance across the night sky.

 Image Credits: Unsplash

-As mentioned earlier, the Northern Lights are not a guarantee.
+As mentioned earlier, the Aurora Borealis is unpredictable and sightings are is not always a guarantee.
 However, as we’ve learnt in math class, with more attempts, the higher the probability.
-Planning a longer stay may increase your chances of spotting these gorgeous lights, and locals recommend staying at least 3- 4 days in your chosen location.
+Planning a longer stay may increase your chances of spotting these gorgeous lights.
+Locals recommend staying at least 3- 4 days in your chosen location to maximise your opportunity to see the Northern Lights in Norway.

 As its name suggests, the Northern Lights are much easier to spot the closer you are up North in the Arctic Circle.
 This is because of the higher rate of molecular activity that happens closer to the Earth’s magnetic poles.

-So while staying put in Norway’s capital, Oslo, may seem like a tempting proposition for your trip, it’s not close enough to the Arctic Circle.
+While staying put in Norway’s capital, Oslo, may sound like a tempting proposition, it’s too far south for reliable sightings.
+Instead, focus on destinations in Northern Norway, which lies directly under the Aurora Oval.
 Which brings us to our next point…

-While there are several other Scandinavian countries that can offer you a glimpse of the Northern Lights, such as Iceland, Finland, and Sweden, Norway generally comes up tops, as it falls straight in the middle of the Northern Lights belt.
-And with many cities in Northern Norway to choose from, here are our top five picks:
+While there are several other Scandinavian countries that can offer you a glimpse of the Northern Lights, such as Iceland, Finland, and Sweden, Norway generally comes up on top, thanks to its prime location under the Northern Lights belt.
+And with many cities in Northern Norway to choose from, here are our top five spots to chase the Aurora Borealis in Norway:

 1. Tromsø